bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ## Prerequisites

-* BigCommerce store with at least two products and a shipping option.
+For this tutorial, you will need a BigCommerce store with at least two products and a shipping option.

 ## Getting Started